linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <hr>

 ### Pythonic Access to Worldwide GeoReferenced News
 In the same way that officers relied on training and teamwork to locate the shooter, we need a reliable tool to access GDELT data.
 That's where <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> comes in .  <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> is a minimalist Python API for GDELT and an ideal tool to explore news events that evolve over time.
-Because of <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a>'s global and multilingual focus, analysis can show how new events spreads across the world in time and space.
+Because of <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a>'s global and multilingual focus, analysis can show how news events spread across the world.
 For detailed information on the project, visit the <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR` project page on GitHub</a>.

 ### Set up Environment for Code in Tutorial

-You can set up the environment to follow along with a simple line of code.
+You can set up the environment to follow this tutorial with a few lines of code.
 First, <a href="https://conda.io/docs/user-guide/install/index.html" target="_blank">make sure you have Anaconda installed</a>.
 Then, download my <a href="https://github.com/linwoodc3/linwoodc3.github.io/blob/master/notebooks/environment.yml" target="_blank">environment.yml</a> file, start a terminal session from the directory where the file is downloaded, and type:
 ```bash
 conda env create; source activate gdeltblog